thomaspernet/DataAnalysisPy/README.md

 The computation can be slow if the data frame is large.
-For now, the plot uses the regular scatter plot function from plotly.
-In the future, the scatter plot will rely on the scatterg from plotly, ie large dataframe.
+For now, the plot uses the regular scatter plot function from Plotly.
+In the future, the scatter plot will rely on the `scatterg` , ie large data frame.